The Crossplay App

 Select the Friends tab to view your friends and start games directly with them.

 Add your friends by selecting Add Friends on the bottom of the page or the Friend icon in the top right-hand corner.
-This will give you the option to send a link to friends who will be routed to a page to accept or decline the friend request.
-If the friend does not have the Crossplay app downloaded, the link will navigate them to the app store to download the app.
+This will give you the option to send a link or QR-code to friends who will be routed to a page to accept or decline the friend request.
+If the friend does not have the Crossplay app downloaded, the link will navigate them to their device’s app store to download the app.

 You can also add friends by allowing Crossplay to access your email contacts list.
 Once you verify your email, you will be able to send your friends an email with a link to become Games friends.
 This will also make you discoverable to your friends via your email.
 If you wish to change your discoverability, you can do that in the in-game settings.
 You can change which contacts Crossplay has access to in your device settings.